Social Media & Influencer Marketing

 Going Social

-Each time that I prepare a presentation, I go back through the history of presentations I’ve done in the past… dropping slides and information that are no longer timely, and adding new slides for topics of late.
+Each time I prepare a presentation, I go back through the history of presentations I’ve done in the past… dropping slides and information that are no longer timely and adding new slides for topics of late.
 While we’re always on the edge of what’s occurring in social media, the narrative has changed dramatically.
 One key is your business relationships with prospects and customers are now an expectation.

 Douglas Karr

-Douglas Karr is the founder of the Martech Zone and a recognized expert on digital transformation.
-Douglas has helped start several successful MarTech startups, has assisted in the due diligence of over $5 bil in Martech acquisitions and investments, and continues to launch his own platforms and services.
-He's a co-founder of Highbridge, a digital transformation consulting firm.
+Douglas Karr is CMO of OpenINSIGHTS and the founder of the Martech Zone.
+Douglas has helped dozens of successful MarTech startups, has assisted in the due diligence of over $5 bil in Martech acquisitions and investments, and continues to assist companies in implementing and automating their sales and marketing strategies.
+Douglas is an internationally recognized digital transformation and MarTech expert and speaker.
 Douglas is also a published author of a Dummie's guide and a business leadership book.

 Close